mbelie/aws-testing/mqtt/iot-device/readme.md

 -----
-1. Found that Balena Etcher had problems on Mac/Catalina and Windows 10 using installers.
+1. Found that Balena Etcher had problems (blanks screen) on Mac/Catalina and Windows 10 using installers.
 The portable version works on Windows 10.